lanedsmu/PowerShellLnL/README.md

 PowerShell commands are a verb ("get", "invoke", etc.) and a noun ("member","expression").
 Get-Member is a very good example, and it's a command that can be very helpful in understanding what other commands do.

 Below we'll pipe the get-uptime cmdlet to get-member.
+More a few more details on get-member and exploring PowerShell commands can be found [here](./getMemberInfo.md).

 ```powershell
 get-uptime | get-member